DotNetAnalyzers/PropertyChangedAnalyzers/README.md

 Roslyn analyzers for `INotifyPropertyChanged`.
 * 1.x versions are for Visual Studio 2015.
 * 2.x versions are for Visual Studio 2017.
+* 3.x versions are for Visual Studio 2019.

 ![inpc](https://user-images.githubusercontent.com/1640096/33793418-2345625c-dcb8-11e7-9170-a5c0e778abc9.gif)